Av1352/Music-recommendation-system/README.md

 A real-time music playlist recommender leveraging facial emotion recognition.
 Users are suggested playlists based on their detected mood via webcam, powered by deep learning.

 ## 🚩 Overview

 Combining computer vision and music informatics, this project predicts user emotion from facial micro-expressions and recommends dynamic playlists tailored to their mood.

 ## 📊 Key Features

-Real-time face capture and FER (Facial Emotion Recognition) using OpenCV
+- Real-time face capture and FER (Facial Emotion Recognition) using OpenCV

-CNN-based emotion classifier trained on [name] dataset
+- CNN-based emotion classifier trained on custom dataset

-Personalized music recommendation using Spotify API and custom playlists
+- Personalized music recommendation using Spotify API and custom playlists

-Research-backed algorithm—includes published paper in repository
+- Research-backed algorithm—includes published paper in repository

-Flask web app interface (responsive UI)
+- Flask web app interface (responsive UI)

 ## 🛠 Technologies Used